 Cliffs of Moher Visitor Experience

 The main exhibit features interactive displays, films, and animations that provide a fascinating insight into the formation and history of the cliffs.
-While at the Cliffs of Moher Visitor Experience, you can also enjoy the 360-degree views of the cliffs and the surrounding landscape from the center’s outdoor viewing platforms.
+While at the visitor center, you can also enjoy the 360-degree views of the cliffs and the surrounding landscape from the center’s outdoor viewing platforms.

-Walking Along the Cliffs of Moher
+Walk Along the Cliffs

 Visitors at the Cliffs of Moher Experience can walk along a designated path exclusively for them (you can still walk this section if you haven’t paid for the Visitor Center).
 Although the area is beautiful, it’s a small portion of the vast coastline available to explore.